T of C

 9. Zhaojun (Gong?)
 Yuan

-Not all these melodies are mentioned in the text.
-Of course, an imaginative reconstruction of the performance described by Grandmother Jia would want to use versions current when she was younger.
+Not all of the melodies listed here are mentioned in the Hong Lou Meng narrative.
+Of course, a strict attempt to reconstruct the performance described by Grandmother Jia would also be rather impractical, as it would want to use versions current when she was younger.
 In this regard, note that the earliest versions of the novel were circulated ca. 1759, that Cao Xueqin came from the Nanjing area, and that his grandfather was probably born in the 1650s.
 Thus his own grandmother would presumably have lived in Nanjing during the latter 17th century.

 (Return)